 The home page may be a static home page or a standard blog, and it doesn’t matter what the page is really called.

-This setting will override any settings that you make on the actual real page (covered later) .
+This setting will override any settings that you make on the actual real page home page but they can be changed by editing the real home page.

 The SEO plugin is set to auto generate page titles using the rewrite titles tick box which should be enabled. (default setting).